skip to Main Content

-Three Lesser-Known Citrus to Grow at Home
+Three Lesser-Known Citrus to Grow from Seeds at Home

 A large crop of Texas-grown citrus trees has landed at NHG, and among favorites like ‘Meyer’ lemons, some lesser-known gems can be found.
 Here are three featured varieties that gardeners of all experience levels can succeed with, given some time and care: